 Here’s the basis of deep learning: artificial neural networks, which I’ll explain now.
 They are also called deep neural networks.

 First, I assume you know a little bit of math from high school.
 You know what a matrix is, right?
 And that you can multiply a matrix with some other matrix?
 That’s literally the only piece of math that I need you to know for this essay.
 But don’t feel bad if you don’t know this!
 I grew up hating math myself.
-Here’s a refresher:
+Here’s a refresher anyway:

 Remember what a matrix is.